 The early years of child development are crucial in every sense.
 Little minds are ready to receive any information the world can feed them.
 Parents who want their child to understand more than one language should begin the learning process early.

 The early years of child development are crucial in every sense.
 Little minds are ready to receive any information the world can feed them.
 Parents who want their child to understand more than one language should begin the learning process early.
 Researchers at Cornell University say “Cognitive advantages follow from becoming bilingual.
 These cognitive advantages can contribute to a child’s future academic success.”

 It’s no secret that language and cognition are connected.
 This thought process leads to children who are:

-Words have to power to change the world.
+Words have the power to change the world.
 Translation is the vehicle that gives them that power.
 Knowing more than one language can help anyone become a better communicator, and that’s exactly what globalized companies need.
-And companies who want to reach the world need professional translators to help them do it.
+And companies wanting to reach the world need professional translators to help them do it.

 We have over 2500 professional translators who can help your business reach out across nations.
 Being multilingual has given them the opportunity to help businesses in many areas of specialization.
 If your business needs translation services that can change the world, contact us today.